babons/linear-alg-c-project/README.md

 ### Right, an actual description of what I am doing
 This repo is for notes and projects I have taken/made while learning linear alg.

-Edit: I am going through the course below, but I am also learning the "technical" side not covered within the below course.
-It is an excellent course, and he intentionally strays away from some computing, so i would like to fill in the blank.
+Edit: I am going through the course below, but I am also learning the "technical" side not covered within the course below.
+It is an excellent course, and he intentionally strays away from some computing, so I would like to fill in the blank.

 I am going through the online course "Essence of linear algebra" by 3blue1brown here: https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&si=0ELJJx5L6hInWr1Y
 This is also serving as an extension of my C learning journey.